LucasBehrendt/gamers-ground/README.md

     $ python manage.py migrate
     ```

-- Modify the database settings to use the default SQLite locally and the PostgreSQL database on heroku by replacing the other database snippets with the following:
+- Modify the database settings to use the default SQLite locally and the PostgreSQL database on Heroku by replacing the other database snippets with the following:
     ```
     if 'DATABASE_URL' in os.environ:
         DATABASES = {